sergio-ridaura/project-template/docs/ACTION_PLAN.md

 | :------: | :--: | :------: |
 |    P1    |  XS  |    1     |

-Create a `.gitignore` file to specify which files or directories Git should ignore.
+Create a `.gitignore` file to indicate to Git which files or directories should be ignored.

 ### GitHub Files